Posts for: #Tempus

 Leadership

 • The Weaver — Cult leader.
-A wizard and illusionist who orchestrates the systematic weakening of the planar barriers.
-Operates from a tower stronghold in the Feywild, hidden inside a mirage arcane spell that appears as a sinkhole.
+A wizard and illusionist who orchestrated the systematic weakening of the planar barriers.
+Operated from a gothic castle stronghold in the Feywild concealed by Mirage Arcane, containing a broken loom infused with dark illusion magic.
 Originally interested in using Nidhogg’s image as a “fantastic illusion,” but his ambitions evolved into a plan to execute a summoning ritual at the ancient battlefield where Nidhogg was sealed.
+Killed at the ancient battlefield by Trius’s Moonbeam spell during the failed summoning ritual.
+His Echo — a spectral remnant of his soul bound to the Feywild castle — was also defeated when Slumpet struck the decisive blow and unraveled it.

 • Xolthos — Herald of the Weaver.
 Black dragonborn sorcerer who observes natural phenomena and twists them into signs of Nidhogg’s impending return, painting doomsday visions to recruit followers.
 Publicly proclaimed Nidhogg’s return at the Autumn Court’s Aki Matsuri festival.
 Defeated by the party.